superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/2_setting-up-superpowers.md

 </div>

 Double-click on "My Server" and a window will open.
 You'll be asked to choose a username.
-This is not yet linked to your Superpowers account but you probably want to use the same.

 ## Where's my data stored?